wethod/learning-center-source/content/finance/index.md

  3. Open the travel request.
  4. Access to the travel category (i.e. train, flight, accommodation) for further details.
  5. Scroll down to the "Travel Office" section at the bottom.
- 6. Insert the cost of travel or accomodation
+ 6. Insert the cost of travel or accommodation
  7. Specify a payment method (if needed)
  8. Upload reservations or travel tickets.
  9. Repeat steps 5 to 8 for each of the travel categories that has a travel request.